MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 ## Get an Azure AD access token

 Next, obtain an Azure AD access token for your Azure AD app in JSON format.
-You can do this in many different types of programming and scripting languages.
+You can do this using a variety of programming and scripting languages.
 For more information about this process, see [Authorize access to Azure Active Directory web applications using the OAuth 2.0 code grant flow](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-oauth-code).
-We recomment that you retrieve a [refresh token](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-oauth-code#refreshing-the-access-tokens) along with the access token, because your access token will expire in one hour.
+We recommend that you retrieve a [refresh token](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-oauth-code#refreshing-the-access-tokens) along with the access token, because your access token will expire in one hour.

 > [!NOTE]
 > If you registered your app as a **Web** app in the Azure portal, you must provide a client secret when you request your token.
 For more information, see the previous section.